d13g4/vivado-git/README.md

 ﻿# vivado-git

-Trying to make Vivado more git-friendly on Windows.
+Trying to make Vivado more git-friendly on Windows and Linux.

-### Requirements
+### Requirements for Windows

 - [Git for Windows](https://git-scm.com/download/win)
 - Add `C:\Program Files\Git\bin` (or wherever you have your `git.exe`) to your `PATH`

+### Requirements for Linux

+- Git for Linux

 ### Installation